Orpheon/keycloak-2fa-sms-authenticator/README.md

+## EMAIL FORK
+I modified the project at https://github.com/dasniko/keycloak-2fa-sms-authenticator/ to use email to send the 2FA code instead of SMS by renaming and deleting parts with wild abandon for a specific private project.
+Do not expect good code.

+Original Readme by dasniko below:

 # Keycloak 2FA SMS Authenticator

 Keycloak Authentication Provider implementation to get a 2nd-factor authentication with a OTP/code/token send via SMS (through AWS SNS).